Complete the Graduate School application by September 15, 2018 for Summer 2019 DNP Program admission consideration.

 (publications, research), communication skills, additional certifications (e.g., CCRN),

-intellectual curiosity, communication skills, and potential for professional growth.
+intellectual curiosity, communication skills and potential for professional growth.

-Exception to any of the admission requirements will be considered on an individual
+Exceptions to any of the admission requirements will be considered on an individual

 basis.
 Meeting minimum requirements for admission does not guarantee acceptance for